bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

 :index:`[TAG=Scratch Pool] <single: Scratch Pool>` :index:`[TAG=Pool->Scratch] <pair: Pool; Scratch>`

-In general, you can give your Pools any name you wish, but there is one important restriction: the Pool named **Scratch**, if it exists behaves like a scratch pool of Volumes in that when Bareos needs a new Volume for writing and it cannot find one, it will look in the Scratch pool, and if it finds an available Volume, it will move it out of the Scratch pool into the Pool currently being used by the job.
+In general, you can give your Pools any name you wish, but there is one important restriction: the Pool named Scratch, if it exists behaves like a scratch pool of Volumes in that when Bareos needs a new Volume for writing and it cannot find one, it will look in the Scratch pool, and if it finds an available Volume, it will move it out of the Scratch pool into the Pool currently being used by the job.

 .. _DirectorResourceCatalog: